 There are a lot of ways your family can save money.
-One fun thing to do is to establish a family game night, where you just play board and card games with each other -- it's cheaper (and more fun!) than an evening at the movies or mall.
-If you don't have a family, plan game nights with friends.
+One fun thing to do is to establish a family game night, where you play board and card games together -- it's cheaper (and more fun!) than an evening at the movies or the mall.
+If you don't have family nearby, plan game nights with friends.
 (We have a discussion board just for board and card games -- pop in to see what games are tickling Fools' fancies.)

 Here are some other ideas:

-- Have some regular reading time, when all of you read some books or magazines or newspapers.
+- Have a regular reading time, when all of you read some books or magazines or newspapers.
 It's good for the kids and good for you.
-And, it doesn't cost much, either.
+And it doesn't cost much either.

 - Spend time at public parks.